Isentropic thermodynamics across the hadron-quark mixed phase in a two-phase model with a PNJL quark description: Results and Discussion

 where $m^{*}_i$ and $p_{F_i}$ are the effective mass and the Fermi momentum of component $i$, respectively.
 When the isentropes cross the $\lambda=0$ boundary and enter the mixed phase, the opening of additional quarks degrees of freedom eventually lowers the baryons Fermi energy, but that reduction does not offset the larger nucleon rest mass (relative to $T$) and the comparatively small kinetic energy of the quarks.
 As a result, converting hadronic matter into quark matter (increasing $\lambda$) requires an increase in $T$ in order to keep the global $s/\rho_B$ fixed, which produces the observed temperature rise inside the mixed phase.
 By contrast, for $s/\rho_B=5$ one finds $s^Q/\rho_B^Q > s^H/\rho_B^H$.
 In this regime the light quark masses\footnote{Only $u$ and $d$ flavors appear in the mixed phase.
 In the NL3$\omega\rho$-PNJL model the $s$-quark crossover occurs only at a baryon density $\rho_B \approx 1.4$ fm$^{-3}$, which lies outside the density range displayed, and therefore its effect on the isentropes is not visible.} $m_{u,d}$ become comparable to $T$ (cf. Table~\ref{tab:isentropes_quark_mass_nl3wr}), and the introduction of quark degrees of freedom substantially increases the system’s specific heat because there are more particle species and the quarks behave more relativistically than the hadrons.
 The combination of these effects raises the entropy per baryon in the quark phase.
-Consequently, as the isentrope crosses the mixed phase, $T$ decreases with increasing $\lambda$, producing the observed cooling within the mixed phase.

-Dashed lines show the effect of vector interactions in the quark sector.
+Consequently, as the isentrope crosses the mixed phase, $T$ decreases with increasing $\lambda$, producing the observed cooling within the mixed phase. } Dashed lines show the effect of vector interactions in the quark sector.
 Vector repulsion increases (decreases) $s^{\rm Q}/\rho^{\rm Q}_B$ ($s^{\rm H}/\rho^{\rm H}_B$) and thereby modifies the difference between the quark and hadron phase.
 For the $s/\rho_B = 5$ isentrope this separation grows, which explains the larger temperature variation inside the mixed phase; for $s/\rho_B = 0.5$ and $s/\rho_B = 2$ the separation is reduced, consistent with the smaller temperature variation observed for those trajectories.
 In particular, the near overlap of $s^{\rm Q}/\rho^{\rm Q}_B$ and $s^{\rm H}/\rho^{\rm H}_B$ for $s/\rho_B = 2$ with $\zeta = 0.5$ accounts for the small temperature change along that isentrope.